Summary

 Shareholders of Oaktree Capital (NASDAQ:OCSL) may be feeling comfortable as the business development company continues outperforming broader market trends and proving its worth as a dividend option for low-risk portfolios.
 It is worth holding Oaktree due to its 0% non-accrual ratio along with 87% portfolio concentration towards secured debt.
 Despite that, I am concerned about the company's dividend growth potential due to its conservative investment strategy, declining investment commitments, and unstable profit growth.
-Meanwhile, its competitor, Trinity Capital (TRIN), appears better positioned to capitalize on the growing demand for venture debt due to its aggressive investment strategy, product diversification, and potential to generate high cash returns in the years ahead.
+Meanwhile, its competitor, Trinity Capital (NASDAQ:TRIN), appears better positioned to capitalize on the growing demand for venture debt due to its aggressive investment strategy, product diversification, and potential to generate high cash returns in the years ahead.

 The US stock market has already lost trillions of dollars so far in 2022, but it is still difficult to predict how long the bearish trend will last.
 The higher-than-expected CPI data suggests the Fed may extend its tight monetary policy to tame inflation.
 For stock markets, higher rates combined with economic contraction will lead to a decline in profits and revenue for corporations.
 As a result, there may be a need for investors to rethink their portfolio preferences.
 Historically, buying dividend-paying stocks is the best way to beat bearish market trends.